Shuaib-8/DAND-data-wrangling/README.md

 ### Findings

-- More than 80% of users (at least 1600) gave the highest rating (10) to the dogs tweeted, suggesting that WeRateDogs is a popular account among users based on views/follows.
+- Around 80% of users (at least 1600) gave the highest rating (10) to the dogs tweeted, suggesting that WeRateDogs is a popular account among users based on views/follows.
 - The most popular breed ranked in terms of tweets is the Golden retriever with 150 references.
 - Given the tweet coverage from 2015-2017, both average retweet and favorite count for the WeRateDogs twitter page increased on average per year.
     - favorite count - increased from around 1080 (2015) to 6357 (2017).
     - retweet count - increased from around 2492 (2015) to 22209 (2017).
-- Based on the relationship of average favorite count on average retweet count, there exhibits a reasonably ***strong*** **positive correlation**, given a correlation coefficient of 0.79.
+- Based on the relationship of favorite count on retweet count, there exhibits a reasonably ***strong*** **positive correlation**, given a correlation coefficient of 0.79.
-    - It is reasonable to suggest that as the average favorite count increases, the average retweet count also increases.
+    - It is reasonable to suggest that as the favorite count increases, the retweet count also increases.

 ### Files used